versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Static files are located externally
+Static files are located externally on the file system.

 <a name='F-ChuckDeviceController-Plugin-StaticFilesLocation-None'></a>
 ### None `constants`

 ##### Summary

-No static files from plugin
+No static files or folders from the plugin.

 <a name='F-ChuckDeviceController-Plugin-StaticFilesLocation-Resources'></a>
 ### Resources `constants`